jedi4ever/veewee/README.md

-# This is a branch to allows windows VM's to be used via winrm and not relying on ssh.
+# This is a branch that allows windows VM's to be used via winrm and not relying on ssh.

 -------